scitrera/rsync-container/README.md

 - **`RECURRING_WATCH`**: A colon-separated list of paths to watch for changes.
 If set, the `/opt/rsync.sh` script enters a loop that runs `inotifywait`, followed by `rsync`, and then `sleep`.
 This continues indefinitely until a SIGINT or SIGTERM signal is received.
-This setup is ideal for keeping files in sync while changes occur.

 - **`INOTIFY_EVENTS`**: A comma-separated list of events for `inotifywait` to listen for.
 Defaults to `"modify,create,delete,move"` if not specified.
 This variable is only relevant if `RECURRING_WATCH` is set.
 To disable `inotifywait` while continuing the loop, use the value `"-"`.

 - **`SLEEP_DELAY`**: The number of seconds to sleep between loop iterations when `RECURRING_WATCH` is set.
 This can help manage the frequency of `rsync` runs, adding a delay between sync operations.
+Note that there is no default for `SLEEP_DELAY` and there will be no delay if not set.

 ## Example Commands